 Review security options

-When choosing your router’s level of security, opt for WPA2, if available, or WPA – these levels are more secure than the WEP option.
+When choosing your router’s level of security, opt for WPA2, if available, or WPA—these levels are more secure than the WEP option.

 Create a guest passphrase

 Some routers allow guests to use networks via separate guest passphrases.
 If you have many visitors to your home, it’s a good idea to set up a second network just for guests.
-A second network allows visitors to connect to your Wi-Fi without being able
+A second network allows visitors to connect to your Wi-Fi without being able to access devices connected to your main network.

 Use a firewall